kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 record keeping.

 In theory, that shared interest might be enough.
 If it works there's no need to interlock the system with other possible sources of corrupting leverage---financial, technological, political.
 That being the case, the decentralized system clearly obviates all need for existing centralized, evidently corruptible analogs.
-It becomes both "disinterested" in the sense of being incapable of having an inherent, selfish interest in the outcomes it oversees, and incorruptible, in that no outside leverage can be implied to induce such a motive to create or harbor fraud.
+It becomes both "disinterested" in the sense of being incapable of having an selfish interest in the outcomes it oversees, and incorruptible in the sense that no outside leverage can be applied to induce such a selfish motive.

 ---